ArkEcosystem/desktop-wallet/README.md

 If you login to your account (with your passphrase)
 * (soon) Withdraw to altcoins or USD (via changer.com) - no registration needed
-* Organise your accounts with virtual folders (for instance savings, personnal etc...) so ou don't pay any transfer fee
+* Organise your accounts with virtual folders (for instance savings, personnal etc...) so you don't pay any transfer fee
 * Update your votes.
+* (soon) easily switch to different network, or private chains

 Second signature supported.
 Multisignature accounts not yet supported.